awsdocs/aws-iot-docs/developerguide/jobs-api.md

 The threshold as a percentage of the total number of executed things that initiate a job abort\.

 `timeoutConfig`
 Optional\.
 Specifies the amount of time each device has to finish its execution of the job\.
 The timer is started when the job execution status is set to `IN_PROGRESS`\.
 If the job execution status is not set to another terminal state before the time expires, it is set to `TIMED_OUT`\.
+The job timeout feature isn't currently available in the PDT \(us\-gov\-west\-1\) Region\.
 `inProgressTimeoutInMinutes`
 Specifies the amount of time, in minutes, this device has to finish execution of this job\.
 A timer is started, or restarted, whenever this job's execution status is specified as `IN_PROGRESS` with this field populated\.
 If the job execution status is not set to a terminal state before the timer expires, or before another job execution status update is sent with this field populated, the status is set to `TIMED_OUT`\.